late 1700s-early 1800s

 Part of a set.
 See all set records

-Album leaf; ink and light color on silk
+Leaf from a pair of folding-albums; ink and light color on paper

 Sheet: 24 x 18 cm (9 7/16 x 7 1/16 in.)